-What Veterans Need To Know About Buying A Home Near Boise Idaho...
+What Veterans Need To Know About Buying A Home With VA in Boise Idaho...

 First, let me thank you for your service.
 Without patriots like you, I would not be selling the best real estate in the most stable and free economy in the entire world.

 Working as a buyer's agent in the Boise housing market since 1991, I am ever-ready to facilitate your search for a home and walk you through the home-buying process all the way to closing.

 $1000 may be all you need to buy a home using VA!

-I have helped many vets use VA's zero-down loans and several got some earnest money back at closing because the seller paid all the closing costs.
+I have helped many vets use VA's zero-down loans and some got earnest money back at closing because the seller paid all the closing costs.
 Next month's rent might be all you need.
 Contact me today for a good VA lender.

-And there are even more substantial benefits to VA loans:
+There are more substantial benefits to VA loans:

-- VA charges no monthly mortgage insurance, saving you at least 1.25% per year on payments, compared to other loans with less than 20% down.
-For guaranteeing the loan, VA charges an up-front funding fee similar to the FHA mortgage insurance premium, both are most often financed into the loan.
+- VA charges no monthly mortgage insurance, saving you up to 1% per year on payments, compared to other loans with less than 20% down.
+For guaranteeing the loan, VA charges an up-front funding fee similar to the FHA mortgage insurance premium, both can be financed into the loan.
 This funding fee can be waived/reduced for disabled veterans, saving you possibly thousands.

 - VA loans are assumable, which could be a huge benefit in the future.
 With today's interest rates near historical lows, it is very likely rates will be higher when you sell.
 Your home will likely sell faster and for more money if a qualified buyer can cash you out and assume your below-market rate with only a half percent assumption fee, which is only a sixth of the cost of a new loan.